Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 This will have been a steep learning curve, and many employees will have had to take individual responsibility for modifying their own way of working to meet the change head-on and continue to deliver objectives successfully.
 As a result, many employers have a newfound appreciation for the staff who have change management experience or simply show the right mindset to adapt to change quickly.

-So, if you have ever had to adapt your own working practices quickly and successfully in response to challenging circumstances – especially if this involves implementing new technology or managing various stakeholders – then this should be highlighted on your CV.
+So, if you have ever had to adapt your own working practices quickly and successfully in response to challenging circumstances – especially if this involves implementing new technology or managing various stakeholders – then this should be highlighted on your CV/Resume.
 The experience you will have gained is invaluable and demonstrates your resourcefulness and ability to respond well to change.

 If you don’t have this experience, then you should stress the soft skills you have which indicate you are someone with the right attitude to dealing with change.
 These include: